Triangular spectra and their applications to derived categories of noetherian schemes: Introduction

-Here, a tensor triangulated category $(\cT, \otimes, \one)$ is said to be {\it rigid} if it is {\it closed} and every object is {\it strongly dualizable}. $(\cT, \otimes, \one)$ is said to be is {\it locally monogenic} if it is locally generated by the unit object; see Section 3 for details.
+Here, a tensor triangulated category $(\cT, \otimes, \one)$ is said to be {\it rigid} if it is {\it closed} and every object is {\it strongly dualizable}.
+It is said to be {\it locally monogenic} if it is locally classically generated by the unit object; see Section 3 for details.

 The assumptions in Theorem \ref{intro2} are satisfied for the perfect derived categories of noetherian schemes.
 Applying this theorem to such tensor triangulated categories, we obtain the following result: